-In recent years, institutional investors such as university endowments, pension funds and sovereign wealth funds have shifted their asset allocation away from standard investment classes like stocks and bonds and into alternative investments such as private debt/equity, hedge funds, real estate and infrastructure.
+In recent years, institutional investors such as university endowments, pension funds and sovereign wealth funds have shifted their asset allocation away from standard investment classes like stocks and bonds into alternative investments like private equity and hedge funds.

 This suggests they either believe that alternatives can earn a higher return, have lower risk or provide diversification benefits.

-In past articles, we have written about the benefits of private debt (mortgages) and real estate.
-We want to focus on hedge funds, which have a wide range of strategies — from conservative to aggressive — and often make use of sophisticated tactics, including options, futures, currencies, leverage, stop-losses, shorting and many other tools that mutual funds typically cannot employ.
+Hedge funds have a wide range of strategies, from conservative to aggressive, and often make use of advanced investment strategies, including options, futures, currencies, leverage, stop-losses, shorting and many other tools that mutual funds typically cannot employ.

-Often, a hedge fund will set an “absolute return” objective.
-For example, strive for a five per cent return in all market environments.
+Often, a hedge fund will set an absolute return objective, for example, a five per cent return objective in all market environments.
 The goal is to deliver positive returns throughout various market conditions.
-Given the 2008 financial crisis and the pandemic, many investors are looking for alternative ways to reduce risk and protect the downside.
-Depending on your investment objectives and risk tolerance, hedge funds can be a good diversifier to a portfolio.
+Given the 2008 financial crisis, large investors are continually looking for alternative ways to invest by attempting to reduce risk and protect the downside.
+Hedge funds can be a good addition to a portfolio, depending on your investment objectives and risk tolerance.

 As for costs, the norm in the industry is to charge a management fee plus an incentive or performance fee.
-For example, a hedge fund that made eight per cent could have a one per cent management fee, as well as a 20 per cent performance fee.
-The result is 1% + 1.4 = 2.4% in fees leaving investors, with a return of 5.6 per cent.
-As you can see, costs can seriously detract from what ends up in the investor's pocket.
+Costs can seriously detract from what ends up in the investor's pocket.

 Until next time, Invest Well.
 Live Well.